-- Over the three years of the course students are required to have completed 180 credits to successfully obtain their award.
+- Over the four years of the course (three years with advanced entry) students are required to have completed 240 credits to successfully obtain their award.

-- Work placement is an integral part of the course and students must complete placement in a Tusla notified setting 300 hours per academic year minimum working directly with children aged from birth to six year - own work setting acceptable).
+- Work placement is an integral part of the course and students must complete placement in a Tusla notified setting 405 hours per academic year minimum working directly with children aged from birth to six year (own work setting acceptable).
 In each year students must complete 15 additional hours in an alternate setting

-- Each module will involve written assignments and classroom-based work.
+- Each module will involve independent study, assignments and classroom-based work.

 Participants will be assessed on the basis of full attendance at the course, together with successful completion of assignments and tasks and satisfactory assessment of Professional Practice placements.
 Assessment is continuous and may involve assignments, projects – group and individual and presentations.